getyoti/ios-sdk-button/README.md

 ## Requirements
 - You will need to have the Yoti app on your phone
 - You will need to ensure the minimum version of the deployment target is 9.0 or above.
+- You will need Xcode 10.2 or above

 ## Installing the SDK